Dan Pollard , PhD

 Current Lab Members

-- Maggie Barry, Post-Bac Researcher (Projects: Genetic mapping of protein expression modifiers; Impact of polymorphic codon bias and mRNA folding strength on translation rate; Inhibition of CRISPR Cas-9 by nucleosomes)
+- Maggie Barry, Post-Bac Researcher (Projects: Fine mapping polymorphisms acting on protein abundance; Impact of polymorphic codon bias and mRNA folding strength on translation rate)

-- Jasmine Chen, Undergraduate Researcher (Project: Genetic mapping of protein expression modifiers; Impact of replicative aging on mating pheromone response)
+- Jasmine Chen, Undergraduate Researcher (Projects: Fine mapping polymorphisms acting on protein abundance; Impact of replicative aging on mating pheromone response)

 - Tara Wirsching, Graduate Researcher (Project: Genetic mapping of local cis-acting protein expression modifiers)

 Former Lab Members